Architecture, Design & Construction Industries

 A Mix of Technology, Art and Craftsmanship

 Design drives everything we do, from where we shop to how we work to how our cities evolve.
 Few business sectors reflect larger social, demographic and economic trends like the architecture, design and construction industries.
-Our experience serving these industries tells us they are as challenging as they are exciting, and designing communications programs for these companies requires a special touch.
-But this is where we excel.
+Our experience serving these industries tells us they are as challenging as they are exciting.
+Designing communications programs for these companies requires a special touch, but this is where we excel.

 Specialized expertise has its own language.
 We’re not talking about jargon, but rather, the need to recognize that this is an informed audience that knows instantly whether data is meaningful and insights are relevant.
 The THO team understands this audience and knows how to communicate with them in significant and authentic ways.